• Skip to Content

 Healthcare Management and Leadership Overview

-The focus of the Healthcare Management and Leadership Track is on measuring, monitoring and improving the clinical and financial performance of health services organizations, as well as training leaders for organizational change.
-The track curriculum is based on the Malcolm Balridge Healthcare Criteria for Performance Excellence framework.
+The focus of the Healthcare Management and Leadership cohort track is on measuring, monitoring, and improving the clinical and financial performance of health services organizations, as well as training leaders for organizational change.
+The curriculum is based on the Malcolm Balridge Healthcare Criteria for Performance Excellence framework.

 Baldrige_HC_Criteria_Framework_2011_2012